SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 Use the `Car` class from the previous problem.

-Because all fields in the **Car** class are **private**, if you try to access the fields directly through the class you will get a **compilation error**.
+Because all fields in the **Car** class are **private**, if you try to access the fields directly through the class, you will get a **compilation error**.

-To solve this problem you have to use getters and setters.
+To solve this problem, you have to use getters and setters.

 In the **Car class**, create **getters** and **setters** for each class field.